twada/call-matcher/README.md

  - Returns `null` if not matched.
  - If matched, returns object like `{name: 'actual', kind: 'mandatory'}`, whose `name` is an argument name in the signature and `kind` is `'mandatory'` or `'optional'`.

-`node` and `parentNode` should be AST node objects defined in [Mozilla JavaScript AST spec](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API).
+`node` and `parentNode` should be AST node objects defined in [The ESTree Spec](https://github.com/estree/estree) (formerly known as [Mozilla SpiderMonkey Parser API](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API)).

 ### var calleeAst = matcher.calleeAst()

 Returns clone of callee AST object based on signature passed to `CallMatcher` function.
-Returned tree is one of AST node objects defined in [Mozilla JavaScript AST spec](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API) (in most cases, `Identifier` or `MemberExpression`).
+Returned tree is one of AST node objects defined in [The ESTree Spec](https://github.com/estree/estree) (formerly known as [Mozilla SpiderMonkey Parser API](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API)) (in most cases, `Identifier` or `MemberExpression`).

 ### var argSigs = matcher.argumentSignatures()